Schmelzberry/Capstone/README.md

 ### Tuesday, 12/18

-* Pivot from styling to planning for tomorrow and organizing README
+* 5:30 Pivot from styling to planning for tomorrow and organizing README

+* EOD, start with artist appointments tomorrow, then try and tackle user data?
 ## License

 MIT License